lengfeld/subpatch/website/ref/command-line.md

 This command works only for git repositories as superprojects currently. subpatch does not support other SCM tools or plain directories for now.

-Normally you do not have to exectued this command. `subpatch add` automatically configures the superproject if necessary.
+Normally you do not have to execute this command. `subpatch add` automatically configures the superproject if necessary.

-`-q,--quiet`: Suppress any output to stdout.
+## subpatch apply

+    subpatch configure [-q | --quiet] <patch file>

+Apply the patch in the `patch file` to the current subproject.
+The code changes in the patch are applied onto the source code in the directory and the patch file is stored in the `patches` subdirectory.

+You select the subproject by changing the current work directory into the subproject.

+## subpatch pop|push

+    subpatch pop|push [-q | --quiet]

+Pop or push the top most applied patch of the current subproject.
+The code changes are reverted (for `pop`) or applied (for `push`) to the working tree of the subproject. subpatch records the current state of applied or not applied patches in the metadata.

+You select the subproject by changing the current work directory into the subproject.

 ## Commands, not implemented yet